google-deepmind/dqn_zoo/README.md

 Plots show the average score at periodic evaluation phases during training.
 Each episode during evaluation starts with up to 30 random no-op actions and lasts a maximum of 30 minutes.
-To make the plots more readable, scores have been smoothed using moving average with window size 10.
+To make the plots more readable, scores have been smoothed using a moving average with window size 10.

 Plot of average score on each individual Atari game for each agent: